mskim/rlayout/README.md

+2014 10 23
+ 1. html generation for chapter
+ 1. last line single character ending (at least 2 characters or some % of previous line.)

+2014 10 23
+ 1. modified columnObject insert item  with new text_layout_manager

 2014 10 22
  1. split paragraph among two different columns, using one layout_manager, one text_storage, two text_containers
  1. applying widow/orphan rule